Skip to main content

 If you have an agreement to station your park home on a protected site and occupy it as your only or main residence then you will have the benefit of the rights and protections provided by the 1983 Act.
 Implied terms are the minimum rights and obligations that all park homes owners in England have.
 The 1983 Act contains 28 implied terms, covering such areas as security of tenure, dealing with the circumstances in which the agreement can be terminated, your right to sell (or gift) the home, the review of the pitch fee and the other obligations of both the site and home owner.
 The current implied terms came into force on 30 April 2011 whether or not the agreement was made after that date and cannot be excluded by any express term in the agreement.

-Please see the Park Homes Factsheet produced by the Department for Communities and Local Government which sets out in detail these implied terms under Schedule 1 of the 1983 Act subject to the changes made by the Mobile Homes Act 2013.
+Please see the Park Homes Factsheet produced by the Ministry of Housing, Communities & Local Government which sets out in detail these implied terms under Schedule 1 of the 1983 Act subject to the changes made by the Mobile Homes Act 2013.

 The new process for selling a park home in England